 Featured

 Habitat for Humanity provides affordable homes for a select group of Malden residents

 By Jack Drees Habitat for Humanity has a presence here in Malden.
 As you stroll down Main Street near the Melrose line, you’ll come across two new townhouses next to a construction site.
 Several Malden families have new affordable homes thanks to Habitat for Humanity Greater Boston.
 An independent affiliate of Habitat for Humanity International, the Massachusetts non-profit has given housing to people with low to moderate incomes since 1987.
 The group, which has thousands of volunteers, buys land or restores existing buildings and then passes the houses on to people in need.
-Habitat for Humanity homes have sprouted up in 26 Massachusetts cities and towns, including Dorchester, Weston, and Roslindale.
+Habitat Greater Boston’s coverage area includes Boston and 25 surrounding communities.
+To date, the organization has built homes in Boston, Belmont, Malden, Needham, and Newton.
+Upcoming projects include plans for affordable homes in Dorchester, Roslindale, and Weston.
 With the city’s first project completed in 2022, Malden is officially a part of the Habitat family.
 The project resulted in two single-family homes on Main Street.
 Each one is complete with three bedrooms, a living room, kitchen, one full, and one-half bathroom.
-Also in 2022, Habitat for Humanity broke ground for their next Malden project.
-This time around, it is for five townhouses. […]
+Also in […]

+Featured